How Democrats Are Using Confirmation Hearings To Attack Trump

 - Kelly also dismissed waterboarding as an interrogation tactic, saying during his Homeland Security hearing that "I don't think we should ever come close to crossing a line that is beyond what we, as Americans, would expect to follow in terms of interrogation techniques."

-- And on the topic of Trump's signature campaign promise – a Mexico-funded wall across the entire southern U.S. border: "A physical barrier, in and of itself, will not do the job," Kelly said.
+- And on the topic of Trump's signature campaign promise – a Mexico-funded wall across the entire southern U.S. border: "A physical barrier, in and of itself, will not do the job," Kelly said in a response to GOP Sen. John McCain of Arizona.
 "If you were to build a wall from the pacific to the gulf of Mexico, you'd still have to back that wall up with patrolling by human beings, by sensors, observation devices."

 - Missouri Sen. Claire McCaskill read the introduction to a recent U.S. intelligence report, which concluded that Russia attempted to influence the 2016 presidential campaign to help Trump win — a conclusion Trump has rejected — and asked if Kelly accepted those intelligence findings.
 "With high confidence," he responded.